marelaG/lauzhack/README.md

-# Pilot - Your AI Assistant
+# PawPilot - Your AI Assistant

-Welcome to Pilot, an intelligent Android application developed for LauzHack.
-Pilot is designed to be your personal AI companion, using computer vision and speech recognition to understand your environment and respond to your voice commands.
+Welcome to PawPilot, an intelligent Android application developed for LauzHack.
+Pilot is designed to be your personal AI companion, using computer vision and text to speech to understand your environment and help you navigate it.

 ## Key Features

 - **Visual Analysis:** Pilot can periodically capture images from your device's camera to analyze and understand your surroundings.
-- **Voice Commands:** Simply long-press the central button to issue voice commands.
-Pilot listens, records, and transcribes your speech to text.
-- **Intuitive & Responsive UI:** The app features a clean, minimalistic interface with a central pulsating button that visually communicates its current state: inactive (gray), capturing images (blue), or listening to your voice (green).
+- **Intuitive & Responsive UI:** The app features a clean, minimalistic interface with a central pulsating button that visually communicates its current state: inactive (gray), capturing images (blue).
 - **Haptic Feedback:** Enjoy subtle vibrations that provide tactile confirmation of your actions, making the experience more intuitive.

 ## How to Use

 1.  **Start/Stop Visual Analysis:** Tap the central button to begin or end the visual analysis.
 When active, the button will turn blue and pulsate.
-2.  **Record a Voice Command:** Press and hold the central button.
-It will turn green, indicating that it's listening.
-When you're finished speaking, release the button.
-3.  **View Transcription:** The recorded audio will be automatically transcribed, and the resulting text will be printed to the application logs (viewable in Android Studio's Logcat).
+3.  **View Transcription:** The recorded audio will be automatically transcribed, and the resulting text will be read to the user outloud.

 ## Setup for Developers